RyanDsilva/RyanDsilva/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Developer and Deep Learning Enthusiast from Mumbai, India.
+#### I'm a Full-Stack Developer from Mumbai, India currently working as an Associate Software Engineer with Freespace by Workplace Fabric.

 <p>
 <a href="https://www.ryandsilva.dev/" target="_blank">